-Well that’s my husband, well the loving chicken parm part, not the being a professional athlete part.
+Well, the loving chicken parm part, not the being a professional athlete part.

-He’s slightly obsessed with the combination of breaded chicken, sauce and cheese.
-And he should be, it’s very VERY tasty.
+He’s slightly obsessed with the combination of breaded chicken, sauce, and cheese.

-Just be sure to not cut the cauliflower too thick and a little extra sauce on the side never hurt anyone.
+And remember that a little extra sauce on the side never hurt anyone.

 And if you’re loving this Cauliflower Parm so much that you want to make a song to go along with your tasty meal, by all means, go right ahead.

-1 head cauliflower (about 1.5) pounds
+- 1 head cauliflower (about 1½ pounds)

-½ cup flour
+- ½ cup flour

-1 teaspoon kosher salt, plus more for sprinkling
+- 1 teaspoon kosher salt, plus more for sprinkling

-½ cup panko
+- ½ cup panko breadcrumbs

-¼ cup Italian breadcrumbs
+- ¼ cup Italian breadcrumbs

-¼ cup grated parmesan, plus more for garnish
+- ¼ cup grated parmesan, plus more for garnish

-½ pound linguine
+- ½ pound linguine

-1 cup tomato sauce, warmed
+- 1 cup tomato sauce, warmed

-¼ cup shredded mozzarella cheese
+- ¼ cup shredded mozzarella cheese

 - Meanwhile add the linguine to the now-boiling water and cook according to the package directions until al dente.
 Drain and set aside.

 - To serve, divide the linguine among two dinner plates; spoon half of the remaining marinara sauce over each serving and top with the cauliflower parmesan.
-Pass more Parmesan at the table.
+Pass more parmesan at the table.